ah-ma-algs/ah-ma-algs/_posts/2023-10-10-3D_facial_reconstruction_from_2D_images.md

 Li et al. [45] proposed SymmFCNet, a symmetry consistent convolutional neural network for reconstructing missing pixels on the one-half face using the other half.
 SymmFCNet consisted of illumination-reweighted warping and generative reconstruction subnet.
 The dependency on multiple networks is a significant drawback

-## Skin modeling
+## nextFace
 We discuss some skin features that can be modeled to give a better representation of the face to appear more realistic.

 ### Reflectance
 Reflectance is a material's ability to reflect incident radiant energy, in our case, that energy is light.
-Most of surfaces's reflectance can be divided into specular and diffuse reflectance.
+Most of the surfaces's reflectance can be divided into specular and diffuse reflectance.
 For surfaces such as those of polished metals, water and glass/mirror surfaces, reflection can be assumed to be all specular.
 For surfaces such as a human face or matte white paint, reflection can be assumed to be all diffuse.